noiphonehere/XMLPutter2/README.md

 This code uses libXML2 to read data from an XML file and place it into a C struct.

 This is essentially a copy of some very old (~2013) code that I wrote.
-It has at least one serious problem, namely, the alignment does not actually follow the C standard.
-This is because I wrote it by experimenting to figure out how it should be aligned.
-I now know that what I experimentally determined was wrong, but have not fixed it (yet).

-It has barely been tested since the last time it was worked on, and known not to work (likely on account of the alignment issue).

-Additionally, there are very few source code comments, it uses printf where it ought not to, and the code is overall quite messy and probably buggy.
+There are very few source code comments, it uses printf where it ought not to, and the code is overall quite messy and probably buggy.
 You have been warned.